Jul 28, 2021

 Are you flooring just a few square metres or the entire ground level of your home?
 How much space you need to cover will directly affect the cost you’ll pay.
 You’ll need a certain amount of material and extra on hand to account for any damage or creative cuts that have to be made.

-For example, you might pay $100 to 140 per square metre for teak flooring, which is in high demand and considered more luxurious.
-In contrast, bamboo flooring is more sustainable and easier to source, coming in between $50 to $70 per square metre.
+For example, you might pay $120 to $140 per square metre for Blackbutt flooring, which is in high demand and considered more luxurious.
+In contrast, bamboo flooring is more sustainable and easier to source, coming in at a supply price of between $60 to $90 per square metre.

 From laying the boards to sealing in your stain, installation costs should be factored into your overall timber flooring cost.

 Engineered hardwoods are a bit easier to lay since they use a floating installation method of interlocking boards.
-This makes the process go a bit more quickly.
-Hardwoods, on the other hand, can take a bit longer with a direct installation to the subfloor with glue or nails.
+This makes the process a lot faster.
+Hardwoods, on the other hand, can take a bit longer with a direct installation to the subfloor with glue and nails.

 You’ll have a few line items on your flooring estimate as you calculate the timber flooring cost for your home.

 For hardwood, expect to spend $120 to $160 which will cover materials and installation.

 We’ve put together the table below to give you an idea of average costs here in Sydney.
 A professional flooring installer should also provide you with an itemised quote.
 This will help make sure all of your requirements are accounted for in advance with an accurate price.

 |Type||Average Price (per square metre)|

 |Floating Installation||$50 to $130|